Sykes has big game as UCF improves to 3-0 in C-USA.

 Shawn Finney, who has five years of experience as a head coach in Conference USA, joined Donnie Jones' staff at UCF as the associate head coach in April 2010.
-Finney has helped UCF achieve immediate success as the Knights have enjoyed plenty of memorable moments during his three campaigns in Orlando.
+Finney has helped UCF achieve immediate success as the Knights have enjoyed plenty of memorable moments during his four campaigns in Orlando.

 In 2011-12, UCF went 22-11 and achieved many impressive firsts, including the program's first trip to the postseason National Invitation Tournament.
 The Knights also made their inaugural appearance in the C-USA Championship semifinals, defeated league foes Memphis and UAB for the first time and defeated a top-5 ranked squad - No. 4 UConn - for the first time.
 The victory over UConn, which came at the Battle 4 Atlantis in the Bahamas, snapped the defending national champions' 16-game winning streak.
 During the campaign, Finney helped Clanton become just the second Knight to garner All-C-USA First Team honors since the program joined the league in 2005.